hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 * [`/v1/catalog/service/<service>`](#catalog_service) : Lists the nodes in a given service
 * [`/v1/catalog/node/<node>`](#catalog_nodes) : Lists the services provided by a node

-The last 4 endpoints of the catalog support blocking queries and consistency modes.
+The `nodes` and `services` endpoints support blocking queries and tunable consistency modes.

 ### <a name="catalog_register"></a> /v1/catalog/register

-The register endpoint is a low level mechanism for directly registering or updating entries in the catalog.
-It is usually recommended to use the agent local endpoints, as they are simpler and perform anti-entropy.
+The register endpoint is a low-level mechanism for registering or updating entries in the catalog.
+Note: it is usually preferrable instead to use the [agent endpoints](agent.html) for registration as they are simpler and perform anti-entropy.

 The register endpoint expects a JSON request body to be PUT.
-The request body must look like:
+The request body must look something like:

 ```javascript
 {